Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Bharamahal plateau is a part of the Mysore plateau and is situated in the northwestern part of Tamil Nadu.
 Its height ranges from 350 to 710 metres.
 Dharmapuri and Krishnagiri districts are located in this region.

 Moyar River separates this plateau from the Mysore plateau.
-Rivers like Bhavani, Noyyal and Amaravathi, which originate from the Western Ghats, from valleys in this region.
+Rivers like Bhavani, Noyyal and Amaravathi, which originate from the Western Ghats, flow through valleys in this region.

 Its height varies from 353 to 710 metres.
 Many intermontane plateaus are found in the region of the Nilgiris.